nishiyasu/nishiyasu.github.io/_pages/about.md

   - /about.html
 ---

-Takumi Nishiyasu is a Researcher at Mantra Inc. He completed the doctoral course requirements at The University of Tokyo in March 2026 and received his Ph.D. in Information Science and Technology in September 2026.
-His research focuses on computer vision, gaze behavior analysis, and multimedia understanding.
+I am a Researcher at Mantra Inc. and a Cooperative Research Fellow at the Institute of Industrial Science, The University of Tokyo.
+I received my Ph.D. from The University of Tokyo in 2026, advised by Prof. Yoichi Sato.
+My research interests lie in computer vision, gaze behavior analysis, and multimedia understanding.

 ## Education